Garcia-Hensley-Nichols-NLP-project/GHN-NLP-project/README.md

 **Acquisition Files:**

-- test.ipynb, pulls list of repo's matching search term "binance"
+- acquire_urls.ipynb: Contains instructions for pulling a list of repository URLs matching the search term "bitcoin".
+It should be noted that this script was executed on May 16, 2022 and may produce different results at a later date.
+For reproducibility, a cache file containing the specific URLs used for this project is provided with the repository.
+- urls.csv: A cache file containing URLs for the repositories used for this project.
-- acquire.py, pulls repo path, language, and readme from list of repo's in test.ipynb
+- acquire.py: A python script containing code that pulls the repo path, language, and readme from list of repo's in urls.csv.

 **Steps Taken:**

-- The data is collected from several repo's on github.com via the sites API.
-- A list of repo's is generated from search results for "bitcoin".
+- This search is done via GitHub's API and a list is extracted that contains the url path to 500 related repos.
+- A list of URLs for repositories matching the search term "bitcoin" is collected using the Github API.
+In order to have ample data to work with N URLs are acquired.
+- The list of URLs is used to acquire the `README.md` file and primary programming language for each repository using the Github API.
+This can be a time consuming process.
 - The readme's from each repo are pulled through the API and compiled to return a .json file with the aforementioned keys and values.

 </details>